Hackney-Enterprises-Inc/scarlett-player/docs/contributing.md

 ## Version Guidelines

-**Semantic Versioning** (SemVer), applied through Changesets in fixed mode: all seventeen packages share one version number, so a release publishes them together even where a package did not change.
+**Semantic Versioning** (SemVer), applied through Changesets in fixed mode: all eighteen packages share one version number, so a release publishes them together even where a package did not change.

 - MAJOR: Breaking changes